drbergman/PhysiCell/sample_projects/template_xml_rules_extended/README.md

 Users can simply swap out the mediators, aggregators, and transformers to the new ones presented here.

 Some users may also find value in the reference values and in the accumulator/attenuator features.
-These are conceptually new and, in time, the community will develop vernacular to describe them.
+These are conceptually new and, in time, the community will develop terminology to describe them.

 This framework does go deeper.
 Users can make any hierarchy of signals they like.
 In the custom code, the user can craft any behavior they want.